 Jump to: Final Report | Policy Brief | Framework

 Conducted in partnership with the EY Foundation, the Channelling Motivations project has focused on how to cultivate intrinsic motivation (doing things because they are enjoyable) and internal motivation (doing things because they fit one’s values and identity).
 Why?
-Because research - including our earlier Motivating Futures project - has shown that these are foundations for developing agency and human-centric skills - the very things that young people increasingly need in this rapidly-changing labour market.
+Because research - including our earlier Motivating Futures project - has shown that these are foundations for developing agency and autonomy, which are crucial for the core skills that good jobs need.

 This Working Paper reports early findings from a brief, theory-based intervention designed to strengthen optimism, motivation and perceived work-related skills among young people taking part in EY Foundation employability skills and work experience programmes.
 It finds that short, structured reflective sessions of this kind could be a promising and practical addition to careers and employability programmes for young people from low-income backgrounds, and merit testing at greater scale through rigorous experimental designs aligned with current education and skills research priorities.